ThyBretin/PracticleGraph/doc/ParticleGraph-Architecture.md

 ### Core Purpose
 - Extract 95% of the application's narrative directly from the codebase
 - Provide maximum context and relevancy for developers
-- Optimize token usage efficiency
+- Optimize token usage efficiency for ai assistance
 - Maintain up-to-date graph representation of code relationships

 ### Core Features